sourc3array/Bare_Bones_XS/Bare_Bones_XS.dsbundle/UI/Buttons/README.md

  - A&thinsp;/&thinsp;B switching
  - On&thinsp;/&thinsp;Off functionality

-To use custom button images, simply add the image file(s) to the 'Buttons' folder and update your instument preset file(s) accordingly using a text editor.
+To use custom button images, simply add the image files to the 'Buttons' folder and update your instument preset file(s) accordingly using a text editor.

 # Credits & Attribution